ddmin/emoji/README.md

 Mapped to mod+E on my keyboard.

+Unicode Selector is mapped to mod+W.

 `bash -e /home/ddmin/Code/Bash/emoji-selector`
+`bash -e /home/ddmin/Code/Bash/unicode-selector`

 ## Files
-* emoji-list goes in ~/.config/rofi/emoji-list
+* emoji-list and unicode-list goes in ~/.config/rofi/emoji-list
-* emoji-selector just needs to be on $PATH
+* emoji-selector and unicode-list just needs to be on $PATH

 ## Original Script
 The rofi script was 99% copied from this [script](https://gist.github.com/imAliAzhar/f3b16622cd279fb0b019f237a8a12510).

-The script to get emojis was written by me.
+The script to get emojis and unicode was written by me.

 ## Changes
-I removed the pasting function because it doesn't work, and I added a notify-send command instead.

-I also don't use the theme attached to this gist because [my theme](https://raw.githubusercontent.com/ddmin/dotfiles/master/dotfiles/.Xresources) will suffice.
+I don't use the theme attached to this gist because [my theme](https://raw.githubusercontent.com/ddmin/dotfiles/master/dotfiles/.Xresources) will suffice.